Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         having gaps on the media timeline, filler data may needed.
         Such filler data SHALL be defined by the metadata scheme signalled in URIMetaSampleEntry.
-For example, webvtt tracks define a VTTEmptyCueBox was defined in [[!MPEG4-30]] clause 6.6 to be carried in samples in which no active cue occurs.
+For example, webvtt tracks define a VTTEmptyCueBox in [[!MPEG4-30]] clause 6.6. this cue is to be carried in samples in which no active cue occurs.
 Other schemes could define empty cues amongst similar lines.
      8. CMAF track files do not support overlapping, multiple concurrently active or zero duration samples.
-In case metadata is concurrent, overlapping or of zero duration, such semantics must be defined by the scheme signalled in the URIMetasampleEntry.
+In case metadata or events are concurrent, overlapping or of zero duration, such semantics must be defined by the scheme signalled in the URIMetasampleEntry.
 The timed metadata track MUST conform to [[!MPEGCMAF]] clause 7.3.

      9. CMAF Timed metadata tracks MAY carry DashEventMessageBoxes as defined